Error Analysis for Enrichment and Critical Thinking

 This year, working with a wide variety of students, many needing either extra help or extra enrichment and extensions, I have been doing a lot of reading about all different levels of need.
 One of my absolute FAVORITE ideas for enrichment this year has been error analysis.
 I have done it with my 3rd, 4th, and 5th graders on different topics, and they are a big hit.

-- The Research I began creating Error Analysis sheets for my students after reading about Marzano’s New Taxonomy (Systems of Knowledge).
-Under Analysis, he lists Error Analysis as an exceptional way to promote thinking and learning.
-As soon as I read this, I knew error analysis would be incredibly meaningful for both enrichment purposes AND reteaching purposes.
+I began creating these tasks for my students after reading about Marzano’s New Taxonomy (Systems of Knowledge).
+Under Analysis, he lists error analysis as an exceptional way to promote thinking and learning.
+As soon as I read this, I knew it would be incredibly meaningful for both enrichment purposes AND reteaching purposes.

-- Students Love It!
-My students LOVE, LOVE, LOVE the challenge error analysis poses, and I have even seen kids take error analysis sheets out to recess because they are determined to figure out what error took place or the perfect wording to describe what happened.
+My students LOVE, LOVE, LOVE the challenge error analysis poses, and I have even seen kids take the sheets out to recess because they are determined to figure out what error took place or the perfect wording to describe what happened.

 I research different errors that are commonly made in whatever concept we are working on, I pull from common errors I have seen before, and I take errors that my kids are currently making.
 Then, I make a page with a problem that has an error, and it is the student’s job to figure out what the error is.
 This is not easy for students, but oh my, it sure stretches their thinking!
 You can easily take any student error and turn it into an error analysis task.

 I teach students how important it is to walk through the problem step-by-step.
 They need to figure out if the student has made a basic computational mistake or if the student has made an even bigger, more significant conceptual mistake.